Temple of Artemis, Corfu: Pediment details

 The pedimental sculpture depicts Medusa in a formulaic, stylised fashion; her feet are arranged in a configuration suggesting rotation, which in turn indicates motion or flight when applied to the attributes of Medusa, especially Medusa's wings.
-The Medusa is wearing a short skirt which allows her legs freedom of movement while she is fleeing from Perseus.
+The Medusa is wearing a short skirt which allows her legs freedom of movement while she is running.
 Her motion is further indicated by the formulaic positioning of her legs in the so–called Knielauf position which stylistically resembles a swastika.

 The Gorgon is shown with a girdle of intertwined serpents; the girdle is a fertility symbol traditionally associated with female reproduction and sexuality.
 The presence of the snakes, however, adds a demonic quality as well as an element of danger.
 Two more snakes radiate outward from her neck.
 The Medusa figure closely resembles "Mistress of Animals" deities found in the Near East and also resembles Mesopotamian demoness Lamashtu who was the equivalent of the Greek deity Lamia.